-To help maintain the flow of a ride, I generally try and grab photos as I go, rather than pausing to set them up.
-But if I do get the chance to prep a shot (scooting ahead during a break, for instance), I’ll ask the rider to cycle normally, rather than slowing themselves into a forced pace.
-Riding too slow can look unnatural, and heavy in the saddle.
-For the same reason, I’ll often take a series of photos for the shot I’m after, then check later and see which one looks the most dynamic – in terms of pedal and body position.
+To both help maintain a flow of the ride and keep a natural feel to the images I try and capture, I aim to grab photos as I go, rather than pausing to set them up.
+But if I do get the chance to prep a shot (scouting ahead during a snack break, for instance), I’ll ask riders to cycle at their normal pace, rather than slowing down.
+Cycling too slow can look unnatural; riders appear heavy in the saddle, losing the dynamic element of the shot.
+For the same reason, I’ll often take a series of photos as the rider enters and exits the frame, checking later to see which one looks the most dynamic – in terms of body and pedal position.

 TIP #5 Think in sets.

-I also tend to think of photos in sets, rather than individual images.
-I’m always on the lookout for variety – action shots, wide angles, some details, a few portraits, the campsite… And I tend to scramble around a lot.
+If I’m planning to document a ride in some way, I often think of photos in sets, rather than individual images.
+I’m always on the lookout for variety – a couple of action shots, a few wide angles, some details, a few portraits, a mix of photos shot from the side, the front and behind.
+To help provide this variety, I scramble around a lot.
 I’ll look for walls to climb to lend a different perspective, or foreground objects to create different textures and shapes.
-Even, a mix of photos shot from the side, the front and the back.
-That way, when images are put together – for a blog post, for instance – they’ll tell the whole story, and convey the real feel of the ride.
+When your final images are put together – for a blog post, for instance – they’ll tell the whole story, in a more personal way.

 TIP #6 Edit and cull.

 Lastly, edit your photos ruthlessly!
+Less is often more.
 Cull the repeats.
-Just pick the ones you really like, or those that document an important aspect of the journey.
+Just pick the ones you really, really like, or those that document an important aspect of the journey.
 Your story will be all the stronger for it.